jlesage/docker-filebot/README.md

 anime and music.

-Basically, files copied to the `/watch` container folder are automatically renamed and organized to the `output` container folder.
+Basically, files copied to the `/watch` container folder are automatically renamed and organized to the `/output` container folder.

 Configuration of the AMC script is done via `AMC_*` environment variables.
 See the [Environment Variables](#environment-variables) section for the list and